 Though the mushroom gravy is most easily made on the stovetop, your burger patties can be cooked in a skillet or on your grill.

-- Cook burgers in a skillet – Set the skillet over medium heat and add the seasoned burger patty.
+- How to cook burgers in a skillet - Set the skillet over medium heat and add the seasoned burger patty.
 Cook until the top of the patty begins to darken in color, then flip.
 Top with cheese and continue cooking until the burger reaches your desired doneness.
 A well done burger takes approximately 4 minutes per side, depending on the thickness of the patty.

 Tip #1: Never press down on the patty with a spatula.
 This does not help it cook, it just squeezes out the juices inside the burger, creating an unappetizingly dry burger patty.

 Tip #2: You can tell how done the patty is by gently pressing it with your finger while cooking.
 Raw meat is soft and springy and it gradually gets firmer while it cooks.
 When the patty is quite firm and does give when pressed, it is well done.

 First and foremost I recommend everyone take a look at my tutorial for making the best gourmet burger patties or fast-food style patties.
 You can use either of these types of patties in any of your favorite burger recipes.
 They will seriously revolutionize how you cook burgers!

 - Spicy Burgers with a balsamic hot sauce!

 Can you do me a favor?
 If you enjoyed my post would you mind sharing it with your friends?
 You can see more of my recipes by liking me on Facebook and follow me on Pinterest too.
 Otherwise, stay up to date by getting each new post sent directly to your inbox by subscribing today.

 Mushroom Swiss Burger